 Here are a couple of short excerpts from a novel I have been working on.
-The first one sets up the story, a private detective’s first day on the job, fulfilling his state mandated internship with a seasoned investigator.
+The first one sets up the story of a private detective’s first day on the job, fulfilling his state mandated internship working with a seasoned investigator.
 Together they meet their new client at a classy restaurant in Sarasota, Florida.
 The second excerpt is from the end of the day when he stops by his wife’s boutique.

 The place was over the top.
 Valet parking, with a very attentive and professional front desk person who greeted us, “Gentlemen, welcome to Michael’s on East.
 How may I help you today?”

 Jeff said, “We are meeting Ms. Jane Guthrie.”

 “Certainly, Ms. Guthrie is one our regular patrons.
 Right this way.”

 On the way to her table, I was so busy gawking at the extravagant perfection of the place and the wealthy looking diners that I almost walked right into a table.
 That would have made a great impression as we met our new client.
 Everything about the place was elegant and excellent, the table linens, the ambient lighting, the music, and the art.
 There was color and class everywhere.
 Quite a contrast to one of my favorites, Pelican Alley by the drawbridge to Casey Key on Albee Road, where you don’t even need to wear a shirt with sleeves.
 I am not even sure if you need to wear a shirt or shoes, if you eat outdoors.